-For the last few years intermittent fasting (IF) has been gaining momentum to the point that is is common place for many people that I see as clients as well as being documented in popular media to do with health, nutrition and fitness.
+For the last few years intermittent fasting (IF) has been gaining momentum to the point that it is commonplace for many people that I see as clients as well as being documented in popular media to do with health, nutrition and fitness.
 It is a rare day I spend in clinical practice where at least 1 or 2 of my clients are not either already doing IF when they come to see me or are asking questions about it.
 There is a plethora of information on the web about it, including this brilliant article, but what I wanted to do in this post was to draw your attention to a few things you may not have considered about it or misunderstood in how to partake in it.

 First thing is, the majority of research on IF has been done on men, not women.
 As much as we like to clump ‘all’ individuals together, when talking nutrition it is becoming clear in the last decade that maybe we don’t react the same and we really need to be doing studies that pull apart the statistics between how women and men respond to certain dietary protocols as a separate category rather than just looking at how they group responded.
 Most of the IF research has not even included women in their studies so that also leaves a bit of a gap in information as to how a woman’s body responds to a long term energy restriction.

 You see, men’s and women’s bodies do not react the same under similar ‘stressful’ situations, and this at times has not been taken into account.
 The research that has been done on female rats is also pointing to detrimental issues with IF for females where as the male rats are responding in a favorable light.
 Don’t get me wrong, fasting has been shown to have positive benefits in BOTH sexes for cancer, brain and again health but when it comes to the female reproductive system this is where the problems start to show up.